Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: I ntroduction

-By choosing a semiconductor with robust excitons which can strongly couple with the cavity mode with tunable RD coefficients, exciton polaritons offer to investigate the spin-orbit coupling induced phase transition in a bosonic condensate with adjustable manner at room temperature.
-Among the materials that can sustain exciton polariton condensates at room temperature, perovskite CsPbBr$_3$ has attracted intensive attention due to the supreme photonic properties.
-Inserted into a microcavity, CsPbBr$_3$ offers an excellent platform to investigate the strong and novel light-matter interaction, such as exciton polariton condensation in a waveguide or a lattice \cite{20-xiong lattice, 21-xiong condensation} at room temperature.
-Although Rashba Hamiltonian has been realized in a bare organic-inorganic perovskite \cite{22-Yang-Mills}, the effects of RD spin-orbit coupling on the exciton polariton condensate based on perovskite at room temperature are not explored yet.
+Utilizing this concept in a system in which bosonic condensation with adjustable spin-orbit coupling can be investigated at room temperature requires an active material with robust excitonic excitations that strongly couple to the cavity mode with tunable RD coefficients.
+Also the exciton polariton condensation is needed which can be modulated by external means.
+Among the semiconductors that can sustain exciton polariton condensates at room temperature, the perovskite CsPbBr$_3$ has attracted considerable attention due to its supreme photonic properties.
+Inserted into a microcavity, CsPbBr$_3$ offers an excellent platform to investigate strong and novel light-matter interaction phenomena, such as exciton polariton condensation in a waveguide or a lattice \cite{20-xiong lattice, 21-xiong condensation} at room temperature.
+The anisotropy of the perovskite can be used to realize an effective Rashba Hamiltonian below condensation threshold \cite{22-Yang-Mills,28}, tune the Berry curvature \cite{tune berry curvature}, or observe a non-Hermitian topological invariant \cite{xiong non hermitian, topological phase}.
+However, the effects of RD spin-orbit coupling on exciton polariton condensates at room temperature remains unexplored.
+With the strong nonlinearity, RD spin-orbit coupled polariton condensates open the door to study intriguing spin dynamics, instability, vortices, many-body nonlinear physics \cite{Zhai hui}, and novel multistability phenomena with spin-orbit coupling.

-In this work we demonstrate the RD effect on the exciton polariton condensate based on CsPbBr$_3$ microplates in a LC filled microcavity.
-The LC microcavity \cite{19-liquid crystal_science, 23-liquid crystal Light} offers to tune the RD coefficients and realize a synthetic gauge field by applying the voltage across the microcavity.
+In the present work we demonstrate the RD effect on the exciton polariton condensate formed in a planar cavity with CsPbBr$_3$ microplates as active material and filled with a LC layer.
+This LC microcavity \cite{19-liquid crystal_science, 23-liquid crystal Light} offers to tune the RD coefficients and realize a synthetic gauge field by applying a voltage across the microcavity.
 We insert CsPbBr$_3$ microplates into the cavity layer and demonstrate the exciton polariton condensation at room temperature.
-The applied voltage across the microcavity tunes the RD coefficients onto the exciton polariton condensate, acting as a synthetic gauge field and splitting the exciton polaritons with opposite spins in real space and momentum space.
-More importantly, we realize the manipulation of the polariton condensate by the external voltage.
-Our work paves the way to realize topological photonics based on the exciton polariton condensate at room temperature.
+With the applied external voltage the polariton condensate can be actively manipulated.
+More importantly, the applied voltage across the microcavity tunes the exciton polariton condensate by the RD effect which acts as a synthetic gauge field and splits the exciton polaritons having opposite spins in real space and momentum space.
+Our work paves the way to explore spin orbit coupling induced quantum phase transitions based on exciton polariton condensates at room temperature.